Circularity: The Best New Trend in Fashion

 At New York Fashion Week, which exhibited albeit less fanfare and spectacle than seasons past, circularity and all things green might be getting more buzz than the front row.

-Burberry just announced that it would end its practice of destroying some of its most expensive luxury products, which had been done to keep them scarce if they weren’t selling at first price, all in the name of sustainability.
+Burberry announced, not so long ago, that it would end its practice of destroying some of its most expensive luxury products, which had been done to keep them scarce if they weren’t selling at first price, all in the name of sustainability.
 That means all the big guys will have to do it, too.

 But changing the supply chain or corporate policy at the big brands takes time – and even more time to have an impact – even though, eventually, it’ll take that scale to really make a difference.